False membership rate control in mixture models: Experiments

 \subsection{Real data set}

-We consider the Wisconsin Breast Cancer Diagnosis (WCBD) dataset from the UCI ML repository.
+We consider the Wisconsin Breast Cancer Diagnosis (WDBC) dataset from the UCI ML repository.
 The data consists of features computed from a digitalized image of a fine needle aspirate (FNA) of a breast mass, on a total of 569 patients (each corresponds to one FNA sample) of which 212 are diagnosed as Benign and 357 as Malignant.
-Ten real-valued measures were computed for each cell nucleus present in any one image (e.g. radius, perimeter, texture, etc.).
+Ten real-valued measures were computed for each of the cell nucleus present in the images (e.g. radius, perimeter, texture, etc.).
 Then, the mean, standard error and mean of the three largest values of these measures were computed for each image, resulting in a total of 30 features.
-Here, we restrict the analysis to the variables that correspond to the mean of these measures.
+Here, we restrict the analysis to the variables that correspond to the means of these measures.

-We choose to model the data as a mixture of Students as proposed in \cite{peel00}.
+We choose to model the data as a mixture of Student's t-distributions as proposed in \cite{peel00}.
 Student mixtures are appropriate for data containing observations with longer than normal tails or atypical observations leading to overlapping clusters.
 Compared to Gaussian mixtures, Students are less concentrated and thus produce estimates of the posterior probabilities of class memberships that are less extreme, which is favorable for our selection procedures.
 In our study, the degree of freedom of each component is set to 4, and no constraints are put on the rest of the parameters.
 The t-mixture is fit via the EM algorithm provided by the Python package \texttt{studenttmixture} \citep{peel00}.